skypjack/entt/docs/md/lib.md

 This isn't a problem in itself (in fact, it's the basis of an API so convenient to use).
 However, a way is needed to recognize the objects whose type has been erased on the other side of a boundary.<br/>
-The `type_info` class template is how identifiers are generated and thus made available to the rest of the library.
+The `type_hash` class template is how identifiers are generated and thus made available to the rest of the library.
 The `type_index` class template makes all types _indexable_ instead, so as to speed up the lookup.